aaaashutosh/medicate-connect/README.md

 # MedicateConnect

 A comprehensive telemedicine platform that connects patients with healthcare providers through an intuitive web application.
+Version 2 includes advanced messaging and video/audio call integration for enhanced patient-doctor communication.
 Built with modern web technologies for seamless healthcare management.

 ## Features